 A story of a young women who accidentally saw a web site that had the caption the worlds ugliest person.
 When she looked at the site what she saw was a video of herself when she was eleven years old.
 Then she went further she read the comments.
 Not one of the comments were positive.
 Some even shared how she could kill herself.
 How did she get past this?
 How would you handle something like this.
 She was born with a rare disease and had a hard time understanding why people could be this cruel.
-She asked God a lot of questions and some of the answers
+She asked God a lot of questions and some of the answers may amaze you.

 This young woman is a hero.
 She is now a public speaker and is enjoying life and all it has to offer.
 So give a listen and then let me know …So What Do You Think?